jakopy/Instagram-Scrape-Project/README.md

 Mission Statement
 =========

-Cuhlab is a company helps companies find market place influencers
+This project is filled with experiements to create scrapers to find market place influencers inside of instagram

 ==========
 What's Inside